otenim/GLCIC-PyTorch/README.md

 The hyper parameters and the model architecture is exactly the same as what described in the paper.

-The training config file saves the training settings in json format.
+Training config file saves training settings in json format.
-This file is required to make the model predict in the same environment as training time.
+This file is required to make models predict in the same environment as training time.

 ### 2. Inference on a image